Financial Planning for SaaS Business Plan: Introduction

 SaaS KPIs Your Financial Plan Should Track

-Your plan should track a consistent set of SaaS metrics.
+Your plan should track a consistent set of key metrics alongside financial forecasts.
 Most teams do best with a focused dashboard.
+In the reporting view, revenue tabs can separate new, expansion, churned, and total subscription revenue.

 - MRR and ARR